gladiatorgiftson/Lab-IJCe/ip lab/mysql_connectot/readme.md

-use which suits you best and add $CATLINA_HOME/lib/
+use which suits you best
+add the jar file(copy-paste) to $CATLINA_HOME/lib/